• Home

 Tiramisu is easy and quick to make and would be a fabulous dessert to bring to any celebratory table.
 This recipe makes a fairly large amount (serves 12) so I use a 9×13 dish.
 If you’d like to make a smaller batch tiramisu, see instructions in the recipe notes.

 1. Make the filling.
-Use a hand-held mixer or a stand mixer to beat the sugar and egg yolks until pale yellow and creamy.
+Use a hand mixer, or a stand mixer with the whisk attachment, to beat the sugar and egg yolks until pale yellow and creamy.
 Add the mascarpone cheese in a few increments, beating gently to combine.
 Some small lumps will remain, which is fine.
-In a clean bowl, beat the egg whites until fluffy and stiff peaks form.
+In a clean large bowl, beat the egg whites until fluffy and soft peaks form.
 Fold the eggs whites through the mascarpone mixture with gentle circular motions.

 3. Chill.
 Cover the dish and refrigerate for at least 6 hours, preferably overnight.